 Summary: Whereas an FTP Test measures power to estimate LT2 (which is what’s most important, it’s what is actually happening in your body and indicates the limit of how hard you can push sustainably), the Lactate Test measures LT1 and LT2 to give you your FTP.
 Blood lactate is the only direct biological measurement in all three assessments; therefore, the lactate test is the most accurate, provides the best indicator of when, and how quickly, your body moves from aerobic to anaerobic cycles of energy production, and gets our strong recommendation.

 Note: Follow-up assessments are available for $120.

 A Visual Comparison of a Max-Effort Test vs. a Step Test [2-3]:

 A Sample Lactate Analysis Report

 About a week after getting your lactate test, Dr. Max Testa’s team will send you a report including this graph with your lactate curve (the red curves).
 This particular report is from an athlete who tested in December 2016 and about a year later in October 2017.
-The solid lines are the follow-up test.
+The dotted lines are the first test; the solid lines are the follow-up test.
 In this case, shallower curves that extend further to the right (along the power/watts axis) indicate better fitness; it means that you are producing more power at each level of blood lactate concentration.